dansantander/trax/README.md

   - Make sure to have [PostgreSQL](https://www.postgresql.org/) installed and configured as the database.
   - Ensure the project dependencies are installed.
   - Clone the repo locally with the command `git clone git@github.com:dansantander/trax.git`.
-  - Navigate to the project folder.
+  - Navigate to the project folder inside your terminal.
-  - run `bundle` or `bundle install`.
+  - Run `bundle` or `bundle install`.

 ## Getting Started

   - Head over to your server on localhost:3000.
   - Create a new User using the Signup form and start a session by Signing in.
-  - Create a new Post with a content.
+  - Create a new Group.
-  - Send a Friendship Request to other Users.
+  - Create a new Task with or without a group.
-  - Accept friend request from other users inside the "Friend Requests" Tab.
+  - Browse through your tasks or tasks that don't belong to any group.

 ## Built With